joaofgoncalves/ThermalRaster/README.md

     ## max value   :     1

 <u>**Note**</u>: Re-scaling annotations is not needed if the size of the
-RGB and thermal images is exactly the same (which happens for “cropped” images as shown in the examples before).
+RGB and the thermal image is exactly the same (which happens in most cases for “cropped” images as shown in the examples before).

-The output of is a list containing three elements:
+The output of the “get” and “simplify” functions above is a list containing three elements:

 - `labs` with the labels of the ROI polygons,